-Between about the areas and shapes are well preserved.
+Between about 0° and 15° the areas and shapes are well preserved.
 However, the range of acceptable distortion has been expanded from approximately 15° north and south to approximately 45° north to south.
 Also, there is less distortion in the Polar regions.

-In opting for a more pleasing appearance, the Robinson projection ‘traded’ off distortions – this projections is neither conformal, equal-area, equidistant nor true direction.
+In opting for a more pleasing appearance, the Robinson projection ‘traded’ off distortions – this projection is neither conformal, equal-area, equidistant nor true direction.

 Cylindrical Projection – Transverse Mercator